joychester/Rummikub/README.md

     BOOMR.init({
         beacon_url: "/rest/beacon",
         autorun: false, <!-- If you set autorun to false, this will not happen and you will need to call BOOMR.page_ready() yourself.-->
-        timeout: 10000,
+        timeout: 15000,
-        beacon_switch: true <!-- Turn on or off beacon-->
+        beacon_switch: "on", <!-- Turn on or off beacon-->
+        page_filter: "" <!-- Define Regex to filter certain URLs-->
     });
 ```
 *  **Step 4: Combine & minify all related script file:**

     We use [uglifyJS2] to compress annd minify our boomerang related js script.
 ```
   > * ~/workspace/boomerang (master) $ npm install uglify-js -g